 The symptoms of acute appendicitis can vary between individuals.
 The well-known classic symptoms of acute appendicitis include abdominal pain in the right lower area of the abdomen that gets progressively sharp and more intense.
 People with acute appendicitis often have tenderness in the right lower area of the abdomen when it is pressed.
-This area ...more symptoms »
+This area is where the appendix is ...more symptoms »

 Acute Appendicitis: Treatments

 If acute appendicitis is diagnosed and treated promptly before the appendix ruptures, the outcome is generally very good.
 The treatment includes pain medications, intravenous antibiotics, and a surgical procedure called an appendectomy in which the appendix is completely removed.
-People in good health generally recover quickly without complications after an ...more treatments »
+People in good health generally recover quickly without complications after an appendectomy that is performed ...more treatments »

 Acute Appendicitis: Misdiagnosis